TheBB/Gold/README.rst

 Because this must produce a value in all cases (it is an expression, not a statement), it is not possible to omit the *else* branch.

-In Gold, only *false* and *null* are treated as falsy values.
-Everything else is truthy, including zero!
+In Gold, only *false*, *null* and zeros are treated as falsy values.
+Everything else is truthy, including empty lists and objects!

 Indexing